sgromskiy/simple-trello-app/README.md

 ## Used Scripts and Methods

 Project was build with React 16, Redux and React router.
-I used only functional compoonents and hooks.
+I used only functional components and hooks.

 ## Back-end